gazebosim/sdf_tutorials/spec_shapes/tutorial.md

 For `box`, `cylinder`, and `sphere` shapes, the geometric center is used as the attachment point to its parent.
-Examples of each shape type that are given below that have a unit cube as a bounding box.
+Examples of each shape type are given below for which the extents are `-0.5 -0.5 -0.5` and `0.5 0.5 0.5` in the local frame, ie. that have the unit cube as a bounding box.

 ```xml
 <geometry>